dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/101 - Databricks Basics.md

 ![[lakehouse_platform]]

-* Databricks is based in Spark, where the data is distributed in a cluster.
+* Databricks is based in [[Apache Spark]], where the data is distributed in a cluster.
 * Support of Batch and Stream processing
 * [[Distributed file System - DBFS]]
 * [[Databricks Repo]]